softwaresaved/software-deposit-guidance/markdown/HowToDescribeSoftwareDeposit.md

 ## Record metadata to help others discover your software

-Both the minimal metadata and metadata about research outputs could help others discover your software if searching for software according to various criteria (e.g., if looking for software written by you or your co-authors, if looking for software with a specific licence, or if following links of related research outputs).
+Both the minimal metadata and metadata about research outputs could help others discover your software if searching for software according to various criteria (e.g., if looking for software written by you or your co-authors, if looking for software with a specific licence, or if following links to related research outputs).

 Recording the following metadata could help others discover your software according to richer criteria:

 * Keywords: both generic and subject/domain/community-specific.
-    - Recording as keywords the names of algorithms implemented within the software, to allow for the discovery of more generic functionality which could be used elsewhere.
+This can include recording, as keywords, the names of algorithms implemented within your software, to allow for the discovery of more generic functionality which could be used elsewhere.
 For example, another researcher may be interested in the implementation of a specific algorithm within the software, rather than the software itself.
 * Any other metadata that describes your software, e.g., programming language(s), operating system(s), dependencies.

 ## Record metadata for credit